 Key risks

-• 2025 BabyCam (Chinese-run) forced egg-harvesting / trafficking case; Thai women rescued
+• 2025 BabyCam (Chinese-run) forced egg-harvesting / trafficking case; Thai women rescued; no public indictment found as of mid-2026 (pending verification)

 • Policy uncertainty: a 2023 attempt to ban foreign surrogacy may recur